 Presented by Word of Warning + Proud & Loud Arts

-Date: Saturday 4 August 2018, during the afternoon
+Date: Saturday 4 August 2018, starting at 12noon / 1.45pm / 3.30pm

-Telephone: call or text 07488 308 111 on the day
+Telephone: call / text 07488 308 111 on the day to find the shadows.

-Age advisory: suitable for ALL ages.
-Hazard 2018 — Shadow Girl takes place outside.
-For specific age + access information please email firstname.lastname@example.org, or call 0161 232 6086 before the event / 07488 308 111 on the day of the event.
+Age advisory: suitable for ALL ages, Hazard 2018 takes place outside.
+For specific age + access information please email firstname.lastname@example.org or call 0161 232 6086 before the event; call 07488 308 111 on the day of the event.

 Sometimes it’s more than words, and people are often fearful of making themselves visible or going outside.

 Chrissy Jones is a Manchester-based artist living with a Learning Disability Label.
 She is a long standing artist with Proud & Loud Arts and has recently been working with The Lowry, DIY + Access all Areas in MADHOUSE re:exit, performed in Manchester’s Barton Arcade.